Saturns-Gift/Vision/README.md

 - Why opensource?
   - I want this game for myself and since I am a single developer with a career, I hope to build a community of contributors.
 I also want to hopefully build a base for other creators to use to build ontop of.
 - What happens to my claim if a guild is defeated?
-  - Personal claims are not destroyed in seiges and are saved to your account.
+  - Personal claims are not destroyed in seiges.
 You will have the option to stay with the new guild or go find a new guild.
 The choice is yours.
 - Cost?
   - The goal is to be free to play due to the need of players this game will require but this will change as the operation costs are known.